-- For distributors to improve availability of asset retirement records that identify both the end of life and its causes (e.g., failures, non-physical factors (obsolescence), high risk of failure, etc). - For ongoing comparison of the depreciation period selected with actual physical useful lives based on empirical evidence. - To gather data to support probability of failure curves for assets that are run to failure. - To consider whether there are other Utilization Factors that have significance and develop ways to quantify their impacts on Typical Useful Life. - For distributors to acquire and maintain planned and corrective maintenance records in a manner that can be easily accessed and analyzed. - To develop and maintain a record of assets replaced as a result of major projects (e.g., road widening or voltage conversion).
+- For distributors to improve availability of asset retirements records that identify both the end of life and its causes (e.g., failures, external factors (obsolescence), high risk of failure, etc). - For ongoing comparison of the amortization period selected with actual physical useful lives based on empirical evidence. - To gather data to support probability of failure curves for assets that are run to failure. - To consider whether there are other Utilization Factors that have significance and develop ways to quantify their impacts on Typical Useful Life. - For distributors to acquire and maintain planned and corrective maintenance records in a manner that can be easily accessed and analyzed. - To develop and maintain a record of assets replaced as a result of major projects (e.g., road widening or voltage conversion).

 The depreciation periods selected are expected to be reviewed periodically and adjusted if and when required based on the knowledge and experience gained in the future.
+The goal going forward is to have accounting and actual physical lives of assets aligned as close as possible.